postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-travis.md

 1. Commit all the changes to your local project and push them to your public GitHub repo.

     Travis CI will automatically trigger a build and run  your tests every time you push a commit to your repo.
-Open the [Travis CI dashboard](https://app.travis-ci.com/dashboard) to see the status of your build.
+Open the [Travis CI dashboard](https://app.travis-ci.com/dashboard) to get details about the status of your build.
 If all went well, your build passed successfully.

     [![Travis CI build successful](https://assets.postman.com/postman-docs/travis-ci-build-success.jpg)](https://assets.postman.com/postman-docs/travis-ci-build-success.jpg)

 ## Fixing test failures

-To see what things look like when a test fails, make a change in your imported "Hello Word" collection in Postman so that one of the test breaks.
+What do things look like when a test fails?
+To find out, make a change in your imported "Hello Word" collection in Postman so that one of the test breaks.

 1. Open the collection, select the "Hello World" request, and then select the **Tests** tab.